 - Dany’s line to Jon about keeping his Queen warm is so out of place for the usually high quality writing that this show boasts.
 Keep those painfully cheesy lines on the teen dramas where they belong.

 - There is no explanation given as to how Tormund and Beric survived the destruction caused by the Night King and Viserion.
 How they got out of that alive is a complete mystery.

 Lingering thoughts and predictions

-Be sure to tune into the penultimate episode of Season 9 next Sunday at 9 p.m. on AMC.
+Be sure to tune into “Game of Thrones” next Sunday at 9 p.m. on HBO.